 For example, a student from Argentina enrolled in a Pennsylvania public school on February 9, 2010 and moved to California in 2011.
 On September 20, 2011, the student enrolled in ACES.
 The District enrollment date is September 20, 2011, while the U.S. enrollment date is February 9, 2010.
 The LAUSD initial enrollment procedure is followed for students entering the District who are new to the state or from another country.
-The student's district enrollment date is entered into the student's records and the student database system as the date the student first enrolled in a California school or (when appropriate) the date the student first enrolled in a California school or (when appropriate) the date the student student will be placed in the grade level that is aligned with the student's age and/or transcripts.
+The student's district enrollment date is entered into the student's records and the student database system as the date the student first enrolled in a California school or (when appropriate) the date the student first enrolled in a U.S. school.
+The student will be placed in the grade level that is aligned with the student's age and/or transcripts.
 Students who initially attended a California public school, relocated out of state, and returned to attend a California public school again should have the initial identification and assessment information on file.